Jason Isaacs

 After completing his studies in Bristol, Isaacs decided to pursue professional acting training and enrolled at the London Academy of Music and Dramatic Art.
 There, he met Sean Pertwee and Paul W. S. Anderson.

-In 1988, Jason graduated from the academy and, like many newcomers, began his career in television series.
-He made his big screen debut in 1989, playing a small role as a doctor in the comedy film "The Tall Guy" starring Jeff Goldblum and Emma Thompson.
+In 1988, Jason graduated from drama school and, like many newcomers, launched his career in television.
+He made his film debut in 1989 with a small role as a doctor in the comedy "The Tall Guy," starring Jeff Goldblum and Emma Thompson.

 Young Jason Isaacs